wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data.md

 When you specify a form of type ``table-headers``, ``?form=tableh``, it results in a collection where the Rows collection contains a column header list.

-For details on table formats, see the [Table format](xref:sdsTableFormat) section.
+For details on table formats, see the [Table format](xref:sdsTableFormat) topic.

 ### SdsBoundaryType